- Home

 - pain during sexual intercourse

-- a change to your usual vaginal discharge, e.g. there may be more discharge or it may have a strong or unusual smell or colour
+- a change to your usual vaginal discharge (e.g. there may be more discharge, or it may have a strong or unusual smell or colour).

-Any of these symptoms can happen for other reasons, but it is best to rule out cervical cancer.
-See your general practitioner (GP) if you are worried or the symptoms are ongoing.
-This is important for anyone with a cervix, whether straight, lesbian, gay, bisexual, transgender or intersex, even if you are up to date with cervical screening tests.
+This is important for anyone with a cervix – whether heterosexual, lesbian, bisexual, transgender or someone with an intersex variation – even if you are up to date with cervical screening tests.

 Learn more about how cancer and its treatment can affect LGBTQI+ people.